What is geofencing and how can you make it work for your business

 How useful a geofencing solution is, depends on the strength and flexibility of the software.
 Every use case needs a different sort of asset tracking solution and thus different ways of setting up geofences.
 For use cases in logistics and supply chain, for example, it is important to handle a range of different location scales.
 Sensolus allows you to create a geozone that matches with a specific phase in your logistics or supply chain process.
 This can be very detailed when you need to find a particular manufacturing part in a warehouse or can be on a broad scale if you need to know when a truck enters the United Kingdom, for example.

-One thing is certain, geofencing is an incredibly strong solution and we are just beginning to discover its full potential.
+One thing is certain, geofencing is an incredibly strong business solution and we are just beginning to discover its full potential.
 For more information about how we take geofencing to the next level in our asset tracking solution, contact our Sensolus Sales team.